yashchandak/OptFuture_NSMDP/Src/Reacher_hyperparams.md

-Some good settings from hyper-param search for diabetes domain.
+Some good settings from hyper-param search for reacher domain.

 Relevant hyper-params are: